Where Is the Small Business Advocacy in Normal Times?

 To the mainstream media’s credit, much of the reporting world has recognized the outsized importance of small businesses in recent weeks.
-News outlets like and continue to profile small business owners affected by the COVID-19 pandemic.
+News outlets like CNBC and NPR continue to profile small business owners affected by the COVID-19 pandemic.

 And for good reason: When a small business employer is negatively impacted, the employees and their families are bound to suffer.
 The free market is interconnected, with employers and employees simultaneously feeling the burden of an economic shutdown.
 You can’t hurt one and not the other.